makrai/notes/akcay20-Speech-emo-recog-survey.md

   * eg two-dimensional model that uses
     * arousal, activation, or excitation on one dimension,
       * Arousal dimension deﬁnes the strength of the felt emotion
-      * It may be excited or apathetic, and it ranges from boredom to frantic excitement (Nicolaou+ 2011).
+      * It may be excited or apathetic, and it ranges from boredom to frantic excitement (Nicolaou+ 2011)
-    * versus valence, appraisal, or evaluation on the other.
+    * versus valence, appraisal, or evaluation on the other
       * whether an emotion is positive or negative, and it ranges between unpleasant and pleasant The
    * three-dimensional model includes a dimension of dominance or power, which
      * the seeming strength of the person that is between weak and strong.
 For
-     * differentiates anger from fear by considering the strength or weakness of the person, respectively (Grimm+ 2007).
+     * differentiates anger from fear by considering the strength or weakness of the person, respectively (Grimm+ 2007)
-  * disadvantages for the dimensional representation.
-It is
+  * disadvantages for the dimensional representation
-    * not intuitive enough and special training may be needed for labeling (Zeng+ 2009)
+    * not intuitive enough and special training may is needed for labeling (Zeng+ 2009)
     * some of the emotions become identical, such as fear and anger, and
     * some emotions like surprise cannot be categorized and lie outside of the
       * since surprise may have positive or negative valence

 # 4 databases